siegeon/magic.lambda.slots/README.md

 to get its content, an exception will be thrown.
 The __[slots.return-xxx]__ slots, will also throw an exception if you attempt to invoke them outside a dynamically created slot somehow.

-Also realize that when you create a slot, its code is not persisted in any ways - Implying if the process is restarted, your slot will disappear.
-To avoid this, have the creation of your slots inside of a file in a folder called _"magic.startup"_ in your module's folder, e.g. _"/files/modules/foo-module/magic.startup/create-slot.hl"_.
+Also realize that when you create a slot, it is not persisted in any ways - Implying if the web server process is restarted, your slot will disappear.
+To avoid this, put the creation of your slot inside a file in a folder called _"magic.startup"_ in your module's folder, e.g. _"/files/modules/foo-module/magic.startup/create-slot.hl"_.
+All files inside of modules that exists within a _"magic.startup"_ folder will be executed every time your web server restarts for some reasons.

-### slots.create
+### [slots.create]

 Creates a dynamic slot that can be invoked using **[signal]** or **[wait.signal]** (async).
 Below is an example.